-1,268 Naloxone kits distributed by Access in 201643% of kits were refills
+1,662 Naloxone kits (3,324 doses) were distributed by Access in 201751% of kits were refills

 Anyone who returns to Access for a new kit after administering naloxone is required to complete an "overdose report-back and naloxone refill" form.
 This form gathers important information about where and how the naloxone was used, the demographics of the rescuer, and how many times naloxone was used in a particular zip code.
 The form also asks Access clients if 911 was called after naloxone was administered.
-It is likely that many more Access kits were used for overdose reversals in 2016 than were reported back to the program.
+It is likely that many more Access kits were used for overdose reversals in 2017 than were reported back to the program.